secretGeek/today-i-learned-staging/math/log.md

 	Log_e (e) = 1

-Log base e is referred to as "the natural log" and written as the function "ln" (pronounced “Lin”)
+Log base `e` is referred to as "the natural log" and written as the function "ln" (pronounced `Lin`)

 Where e is [Euler's numbers](eulers_number.md)